RobinNagpal/dodao-aave-developer-1-test/generated/summaries/fetching-aave-data.md

  **Introduction**
 * AAVE is a DeFi protocol that facilitates the lending and borrowing of cryptocurrency tokens using diverse algorithms and smart contracts without centralized intermediaries.
 * It is a non-custodial liquidity protocol that allows users to participate as lenders or borrowers.
-Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized manner.
+Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an over-collateralized manner.
 * Aave's GraphQL data layer is a great resource for developers, allowing developers to access data that may not have been available otherwise.
 This way developers can work with more data and create more advanced applications.
 * Just like any decentralized blockchain application, Aave's data can be classified into three types:
   - **Real-time data or current information** - This includes the current state and the new events.
 With real-time data, you can use data visualisations that reflect changes as they occur in real-time.
 This means that dashboards are interactive and accurate at any given moment.